-If you are eager to locate TV and movie locations throughout the Big Apple, then consider taking the On Location’s New York’s TV and Movie Sights Tour or Sex and the City Tour.
-Get $5 off their tours with promo code FTBF.
+TIP: If you are eager to locate TV and movie locations throughout the Big Apple, then consider taking the On Location Tours NYC TV & Movie Tour or Sex and the City Hotspots Tour.
 Reserve here.

 Where did Phoebe live?